Keeping families together is at the heart of our work

 BCP provides support to children and families in the community through a variety of services including:

 Parent Partners is a free program that assists parents whose children have been placed in foster care to help them reunify with their children.
+The program also works with families with an open MDHHS Children’s Protective Services case (Category I, II, III), where children may still remain in the home.
 This is done through the guidance and mentorship of other parents who have successfully reunited with their own children.
-Referrals must be made by a foster care worker, however, parents who are interested in services are welcomed to contact us at firstname.lastname@example.org.
+Referrals must be made by a foster care worker or CPS worker, however, parents who are interested in services are welcomed to contact us at email@example.com.

 BCP Community Partner Meetings: